drensin/YTWatchLaterAI/README.md

 ### 3. AI Chat Interaction for Video Suggestions
    a.  **WebSocket Connection:** When the chat screen for a selected playlist is active and its data is ready, the frontend (`useWebSocketChat` hook) establishes a WebSocket connection to the `gemini-chat-service` (Cloud Run).
-   b.  **Initialize Chat Context:** An `INIT_CHAT` message is sent over WebSocket, including the `selectedPlaylistId`.
+   b.  **Initialize Chat Context:** An `INIT_CHAT` message is sent over WebSocket, including the `selectedPlaylistId` and the user's chosen `selectedModelId` (from the Settings page).
 The `gemini-chat-service` then fetches all video metadata (titles, descriptions, durations, etc.) for this playlist from Datastore.
-This data forms the primary context for the Gemini AI.
+This data forms the primary context for the Gemini AI, using the specified model.
    c.  **User Query:** The user types a query (e.g., "show me short comedy videos I haven't finished") into the chat interface.
    d.  **Query Processing (Server-side):** The query is sent as a `USER_QUERY` message.
-The `gemini-chat-service` appends this query to the established Gemini chat session (which already has the playlist video context).
+The `gemini-chat-service` appends this query to the established Gemini chat session (which was initialized with the user's selected model and already has the playlist video context).
 It instructs Gemini to recommend videos from the provided list and to respond in a specific JSON format: `{"suggestedVideos": [{"videoId": "...", "reason": "..."}]}`.
    e.  **Streaming Response:**
        i.
 Gemini processes the request and starts streaming its response. ii.
 The `gemini-chat-service` forwards these chunks as `STREAM_CHUNK` messages to the frontend.
 The frontend displays this "thinking" process.